netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 the "YANG Module Names" registry under the "YANG Parameters" registry group to point to the RFC number that will be assigned to this document as it contains the template necessary for registration in Appendix B.

-## Revisions of Published Modules

-IANA considerations to register YANG module and submodule names are specified in {{Section 14 of !RFC6020}}.
-This document amends the guidance on the uniqueness of names as follows:

-{: vspace="0"}
-OLD:
-: All module and submodule names in the registry MUST be unique.
-: All XML namespaces in the registry MUST be unique.

-NEW:
-: Modules and their revisions are maintained in the registry.
-: A module and all its revisions MUST have the same name and namespace.
-: All initial version module and submodule names in the registry MUST be unique.
-: All XML namespaces of initial version modules in the registry MUST be unique.

 ## IANA-Maintained Modules